 Work items (read)

-Once the integration is configured, you can check the boxes to decide which fields you want to sync.
-You can sync Title, Description, start/end dates, tags, and percent complete based on either Story Points, or Number of Stories completed.
+Once the integration is configured, you can begin choosing which custom fields you’d like to map.
+You can sync Title, Description, start/end dates, tags, and percent complete.

 Importing From Azure DevOps to ProductPlan

 Once you’ve set up your integration, you can easily import multiple epics or stories straight into ProductPlan all at once.
 To import, go to the Table Layout of the roadmap you want to import into and select the Parked tab.
 You are able to schedule an automatic, daily import of your issues page so as to automate your roadmapping process even more.
 Once in the Parked section, you can select the Import button at the top.
 Select the Azure DevOps tab to begin.

 Select the project you want to import from, and then search for initiatives you would like to import into the Parked section.
 Your search should include at least three characters.
 The search functionality will work exactly the same as it does in Azure DevOps.
 Take a look at Azure's special operators here to learn about how to filter your search and make importing the right items even easier.

 After searching, select “Import” to bring the issues in to the Parked section of your Table Layout.
 This will include the fields selected from your Integrations page, and it will create a link to the epic or story in Azure DevOps.
 You can select the issue(s) from Parked and click "Unpark bar" to move these Bars directly onto your roadmap, which will also appear in the Planned section of your Table Layout.

 Linking Bars or Containers to Epics or other issues